 In Singapore, water birth is just one of several options available for mothers who choose to give birth at home.
 Currently, there is one obstetrician-gynecologist in Singapore, Dr Lai Fon-Min, licensed to oversee home births.
 Sapphira’s home water birth costs consisted of a flat $5,000 for the obstetrician’s fees, while the doulas’ services were part of a $2,000 package that included the use of the inflatable tub.
 The oxygen tank, which was unused, costs $75 to rent.

 Inspired to help other mothers enjoy a naturally-supported birth experience, Sapphira herself become a doula.
 She is registered at Thomson Medical Centre and National University Hospital.
-She can be contacted at 9029 9750.
+You can reach Sapphira at 9029 9750.

 By Sara Rognstad.
 Photos courtesy of Sapphira Tay.